Blogs > Grooming > Foil vs. Rotary Shavers: Which Electric Shaver is Best for You?

 How Foil Shavers Work

 Foil shaving heads have a thin, curved metal foil that covers the cutting blades.
 The foil has small holes that allow hair to enter and let the blades cut it.
 The foil gives you a close shave by lifting the hair follicles before cutting, giving you a smoother and cleaner finish.
-Modern foils allow the head to flex in multiple directions.
+This mechanism is a key reason why foils are often recommended for a 'barber shop' close finish.

 The foil shaver design ensures that your skin is protected from the cutting blades, which eliminates the risk of cuts and razor burn.